 These activities will be designed to help with various stages of the writing process and to facilitate our discussions throughout the year.
 I will give individual instruction on these during class time.
 Often they will require you to turn in something to me.
-Bringing the required texts to class will also be part of the In-Class Activity grade.
 Some of these activities will be Individual/Team quizzes, which I will explain during class.
-Because these activities require the dynamic collaboration of our class, In-class Activities cannot be made up, and In-Class Activity points will not be awarded if you are late.
+Because these activities require the dynamic collaboration of our class, In-class Activities cannot be made up.